CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 ### Background: threat hunting concepts

 **Threat hunting** is the practice of _proactively_ searching your environment for malicious activity that hasn't triggered an alert yet.
-That "not previously detected" part is what separates hunting from incident response — in hunting, you start from a hypothesis and go looking, rather than reacting to something the system already flagged.
+That "not previously detected" part is what separates hunting from incident response - in hunting, you start from a hypothesis and go looking, rather than reacting to something the system already flagged.

 A good **hunting hypothesis** is: achievable, narrow in scope, time-bound, useful, and tied to a real threat you're defending against.
 For this lab, your hypothesis is:

 > _"If a host on our network is running a C2 beacon, we should see PowerShell repeatedly executing a suspicious script (`c2.ps1`) that generates unusual outbound DNS queries, within the last two days."_

-The query language you'll use is **KQL (Kusto Query Language)** — the language Sentinel and Advanced hunting use to search log tables.
+The query language you'll use is **KQL (Kusto Query Language)** - the language Sentinel and Advanced hunting use to search log tables.
 You'll query the **SecurityEvent** table, which holds Windows security events including process-creation events (Event ID **4688**).

 ### Task 1: Sign in to Microsoft Sentinel

 In this task you'll sign in to the Microsoft Defender portal from the WIN-1 virtual machine and open the Microsoft Sentinel section.

-1. Minimize the **WINServer** virtual machine that you were using during the prerequisite section of the lab.
+1. Minimize the **WINserver** virtual machine that you were using during the prerequisite section of the lab.
 This will bring you back to the **WIN1** virtual machine.

 1. Open the **Microsoft Edge** from the desktop, go to the Defender portal at `https://security.microsoft.com`.

-1. You'll see the **Sign into Microsoft Azure** tab.
+1. You'll see the **Sign in** tab.
 Here, enter your credentials:
    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

      ![Enter Your Username](../Media/sc900-image-1.png)